biodavidjm/artMS/README.md

 ### Official bioconductor releases

-`artMS` is currently under revision by BioConductor.
+`artMS` is currently under revision by [BioConductor](https://www.bioconductor.org/).
+Why Bioconductor?
+[Here you can find a nice summary of good reasons](https://bioinformatics.stackexchange.com/questions/639/why-bioconductor).
 Until officially accepted, the development version can be installed directly from Github.

 ### Development version from this repo